 The hotspot CSOs had very limited access to conservation funding.
-The total funding received by CSOs this period (US\$100.7 million) has more than doubled with respect to the previous period (US\$45.0 million).
-However, much of this funding has been expended by a few large, international CSOs (42.7 percent for 102 projects), while national CSOs have executed the majority of projects, but with a much smaller amount per project (57.2 percent but for 584 projects).
+The total funding received by CSOs this period (US\$100.7 million) has more than doubled compared to the previous period (US\$45.0 million).
+However, much of this funding was expended by a few large, international CSOs (42.7 percent for 102 projects).
+National CSOs executed the majority of projects, but with a much smaller amount per project (57.2 percent but for 584 projects).
 See Table 11.26.

 Table 11.26.
-Investments Executed by CSOs and Difference Between the 2009 - 2013 and 2015 - 2019 Periods
+Investments Executed by CSOs and Difference Between the 2009 - 2013